zengoma/docker-magento2-apache-dev/README.md

 ## TODO

 * Add docker-compose examples with redis and varnish.
 * Automatically create a project from environmental variables if /var/www/html is empty.
+* Instructions for configuring xdebug